DCMLab/JazzHarmonyTreebank/readme.md

 The treebank was initially published at ISMIR 2020, and if you use it for your research, please reference the paper presenting it:

-"The Jazz Harmony Treebank" by _D.
-Harasim, C. Finkensiep, P. Ericson, T. J. O'Donnell, and M. Rohrmeier_ in the _Proceedings of the 20th International Society for Music Information Retrieval Conference_ (2020)
+_D.
+Harasim, C. Finkensiep, P. Ericson, T. J. O'Donnell, and M.
+Rohrmeier_.
+"The Jazz Harmony Treebank."
+In Proceedings of the 20th International Society for Music Information Retrieval Conference (2020)

 The iRealPro dataset that this research builds on was first presented in

 _Daniel Shanahan, Yuri Broze, and Richard Rodgers_.
 "A Diachronic Analysis of Harmonic Schemata in Jazz."
 In Proceedings of the  12th  International Conference on Music Perception and Cognition and the 8th Triennial Conference of the European Society for the Cognitive Sciences of Music, pages 909–917, 2012.